M0oham6d/pulsedeck/docs/ARCHITECTURE.md

 It performs these actions:

-1. Creates the user's local bin and autostart directories.
+1. Creates the user's local bin and application-data directories.
 2. Installs the project and its `psutil` and `rich` dependencies from `pyproject.toml`.
 3. Installs the executable as `~/.local/bin/pulsedeck` (or `$PULSEDECK_BIN_DIR`).
-4. Creates `pulsedeck.desktop` with the installing user's paths.
+4. Creates `pulsedeck.desktop` with the installing user's paths when `konsole` is available; otherwise it reports that autostart was skipped.

 The repository's `monitor.sh` is portable and launches the local `pulsedeck.py` beside it.
 The installed launcher is generated separately so the installed command can be launched from any directory.